 Meghan started taking piano lessons at age 7, and began her piano teaching career during her junior year of high school.
 A couple music degrees later, including a master of music degree in piano performance from Butler University, teaching remains an important part of her musical life.
 In addition to teaching at Make a Joyful Noise Studio, Meghan is an adjunct instructor and staff pianist at Butler University, the music director at Franklin Central Christian Church, and a co-founder of Outside the Box, a piano duo committed to performing American classical music.
 When she's not playing the piano, Meghan enjoys exploring new places with her husband, Mike.
 Her bucket list of adventures includes a month long road trip across the western US and a visit to the Burj Khalifa in Dubai.

-Matthew has been teaching piano, for over eleven years, performing concerts, recorded three albums, composed music, judged piano, and served as programs chair with the Indiana Piano Teachers Guild.
+Matthew has been teaching piano for over eleven years.
+He has also performed concerts, recorded three albums, composed music, judged piano, and served as programs chair with the Indiana Piano Teachers Guild.
 He graduated from Cedarville University in 2001 with a bachelors in English, and took music theory and studied piano with Phyllis Warner, clinician, lecturer, pianist and organist.

 At a young age, he began playing the piano by ear with a musical talent, but struggled to grasp sight-reading and theory.
 Through many years of study and work, he began to grasp it.
 He understands the student who faces difficulty understanding the concepts of music, but may develop a musical ability and interest.